RoliSoft/Obfuscation-Tunnel/README.md

 | UDP-ICMP <sup>(2)</sup> | 73 ms | 2.5 Mbps | 120 Mbps |

 1. There is a 19 ms latency between the PC and the gateway, this will added to the tunneled results.
 So when calculating the overhead purely for the application, latency calculations should start by taking 33 ms as the base latency.
-2. It seems that not all Echo Replies are delivered correctly, even if the Identifier and Sequence number are correct, which is causing the massive drop in throughput.
+2. It seems that not all ICMP Echo Replies are delivered correctly, even if the identifier and sequence number are correct, which is causing the massive drop in throughput.
+To fix this, you can turn on the PCAP feature with the `-p` flag.

 In order to test the tunneling overhead over a non-ideal "real world scenario", a similar test was conducted using a 4G connection: